supabase-community/supabase-custom-claims/README.md

 # Supabase Custom Claims
 Want to know more about Custom Claims?
 See the [FAQ](#faq) below.

+This is just one way to implement `custom claims` for a Supabase project.
+The goal here is simply to add JSON data to the access token that an authenticated user receives when logging into your application.
+That token (and thus the `custom claims` contained in that token) can be read and used by both your application and by your PostgreSQL database server.
+These `custom claims` are stored in the `raw_app_meta_data` field of the `users` table in the `auth` schema.  (`auth.users.raw_app_meta_data`)

 ## Installing the Functions
 The file [install.sql](./install.sql) contains all the PostgreSQL functions you need to implement and manage custom claims in your Supabase project.